nullbitsco/docs/nibble/build_guide_en.md

 **A single key is not working**

 - Check that the switch is soldered properly at both pins.
 - Bypass the switch by shorting the two pads with tweezers.
 If that works, the switch is to blame and should be replaced.
 If it does not, the diode soldering is likely the issue.
+You can use the [diode key](https://nullbits.co/static/file/NIBBLE_diode_key.pdf) to match diodes with a switch!
 - Check that all of the diodes are soldered properly at both pins.
 - Check that the keymap you are using is defined correctly and matches your keyboard layout.